xiix0/scam/README.md

-Perfect day for scrubbing the floor and other exciting things.
+Today is the first day of the rest of your life.